 Audemars Piguet is most recognized today for the Royal Oak collection, launched in 1972 as the first luxury sports watch comprised of stainless steel.
-With a unique, octagonal shape and integrated bracelet, famed watch designer Gérald Genta created one of the most iconic sports watches to this day.
+With a unique, unprecedented shape and integrated bracelet, famed watch designer Gérald Genta created one of the most iconic sports watches to this day.
 Contemporary pieces range from tourbillon and minute repeater models to chronographs and traditional time/date steel models, but all share unmistakable traits.
 The octagonal bezel with exposed screws was inspired by old brass diving helmets and the name “Royal Oak” came from eight ships of Britain’s Royal Navy with the same name (hence the eight-sided bezel).
 The watch was polarizing when launched at the 1972 Basel fair with such a bold design and high price tag, but it soon became an iconic symbol of the brand itself as collectors and influencers showed great interest.
 The next generation of the Royal Oak line launched in 1993 to mark the 20th anniversary of the collection.
 This new Royal Oak Offshore had a larger 42mm case (from 39mm) and continued the massive success of its predecessor.

 Additional collections beyond the Royal Oak include the aforementioned Code 11.59, Millenary, Jules Audemars, Haute Joaillerie and Classique.
 Whether a piece features a tourbillon, minute repeater, perpetual calendar or simple time/date combination, Audemars Piguet demonstrates the magnificence of haute horology throughout its entire range.
 A slogan was introduced in 2012 that truly encapsulates the brand, “To break the rules, you must first master them.”